CroMak-Inventions/meaty_ore_game/README.md

 - There is a maximum of 3 missiles allowed on the screen at any given time.
 - In the event of a collision, the missile is despawned as well as the asteroid.
+- Sound effects for shooting and hitting the meteors.
+- Ambient music in the background.

 ## Proposed Features